 Similarly, you will be much safer in the country when traveling with your spouse or in a group with friends.

 Make sure you’re always together when you go to Costa Rican beaches or national parks.
 Even if you have to split up, create smaller groups.

 Don’t let anyone go alone to any tourist site.

-Like many other countries, the cabbies in Costa Rica are likely to charge you higher, taking advantage of your lack of knowledge.
+Like many other countries, some less than honest cabbies in Costa Rica are likely to charge you higher, taking advantage of your lack of knowledge.

-You should research the standard taxi rates from your hotel to your destination before getting into a cab.
+To save money, you should have an idea of the standard taxi rates from your hotel to your destination before getting into a cab.